-The fair value of the company's investment properties was arrived at on the basis of a valuation carried out in May 2018 by Allison Pitter & Co., independent valuators, not related to the company.
+The fair value of the company's investment properties was arrived at on the basis of a valuation carried out in March 2021 by Allison Pitter & Co., independent valuators, not related to the company.
 The valuator, a principal of Allison Pitter & Co., is a Chartered Surveyor, an Associate member of the Appraisal Institute (USA) and has the appropriate qualifications and recent experience in the valuation of properties in the relevant location.
 The fair value was determined based on the market comparison approach that reflects recent transaction prices for similar properties.
-The directors have determined, that based on market trends, the value at March 31, 2020 has increased over the previous year.
-Accordingly, a fair value gain of \$65.765 million has been recognised in the statement of profit or loss.
+The valuation fair value gain of \$101.463 million (2020: \$65.765 million has been recognised in the statement of profit or loss.